AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/index.md

-# UXP Deep Dive
+# UXP: Other Topics

-Here are topics you need to know.
+UXP is a growing technology platform and, as such, has many different facets.
+Here are topics you may need to know to successfully create a UXP plugin:

-**TBD: GET THESE INTO A GATSBY SUBMENU SOMEHOW**

 * [The UXP Manifest](./manifest-v4/)
 * [Localization and Platforms](./localization-and-platforms/)